bmeares/Meerschaum/docs/mkdocs/faq.md

     If you are planning on integrating Meerschaum into your Python scripts, you can access actions directly via the `meerschaum.actions.actions` dictionary.
 Please consult [the Python package documentation](https://docs.meerschaum.io) for more information.
 Also, you might want to consider making your script into a [Meerschaum action by writing an action plugin](/reference/plugins/types-of-plugins/#action-plugins).

 ??? faq "Connectors don't work for `<database flavor>`!"
-    Although Connectors *should* work with any database flavor supported by `sqlalchemy` Engines, it is difficult to test against many database flavors.
-When bugs are encountered, please [open an issue](https://github.com/bmeares/Meerschaum/issues) and describe your configuration!
+    Connectors use `sqlalchemy` Engines under the hood, and here is the [list of supported database flavors](https://github.com/bmeares/Meerschaum/blob/5b91293b378a41aee82c85db541f46248baaac7c/meerschaum/connectors/sql/_create_engine.py#L146) (e.g. `mssql`, `mysql`, `oracle`, `postgresql`, `sqlite`, `duckdb`, `citus`, `cockroachdb`, `mariadb`, `timescaledb`).
+If your database flavor isn't listed, you might be able to use a supported flavor that shares a driver (e.g. `postgresql` is a commonly shared flavor).

-    In cases like Microsoft SQL server or Oracle SQL, make sure you have the appropriate drivers installed:
+    In cases like Microsoft SQL server or Oracle SQL, make sure you have the appropriate drivers installed.
+[Here is a utility script I wrote to automatically install Microsoft and Oracle drivers](https://raw.githubusercontent.com/bmeares/Meerschaum/main/scripts/drivers.sh) (currently supports Ubuntu / Debian and Fedora / CentOS / RHEL):

+    ```bash
+    curl -sf -L https://raw.githubusercontent.com/bmeares/Meerschaum/main/scripts/drivers.sh -o drivers.sh
+    chmod +x drivers.sh
+    sudo ./drivers.sh
+    ```

+    Here are the driver links if you want to manually install them:

       - [Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver15)
       - [Oracle SQL](https://docs.oracle.com/en/database/oracle/oracle-database/19/cwlin/installing-odbc-drivers-for-linux-x86-64.html)